 - Additional money can be funneled towards the policy value

-- Credit checks are not requires to borrow from your policy
+- Credit checks are not required to borrow from your policy

-- No explanations requires as to why you’re borrowing the money
+- No explanations are required as to why you’re borrowing the money

 - Withdrawals, loans, and dividends are all tax-free